Generic Name and Formulations:

 NSAID allergy and syndrome of asthma, rhinitis, nasal polyps.
 Viral infections in pediatric patients.
 Concomitant rilpivirine-containing drugs (due to omeprazole component).

 Coagulation abnormalities; monitor for increased bleeding.
 Increased risk of serious GI adverse events (including inflammation, bleeding, ulceration, perforation).
 Discontinue if significant bleeding from any source, acute interstitial nephritis, or cutaneous/systemic lupus erythematosus develops.
 Gastric malignancy.
-Increased risk of osteoporosis-related fractures (hip, wrist or spine) with long-term and multiple daily dose PPI therapy.
-Long-term therapy may lead to malabsorption/deficiency of Vit.
+Increased risk of fundic gland polyps with long-term use (esp. >1yr) or osteoporosis-related fractures (hip, wrist or spine) with long-term (>1yr) and multiple daily dose PPI therapy.
+Long-term therapy (>3yrs) may lead to malabsorption/deficiency of Vit.
 B12.
-Monitor magnesium levels with long-term therapy.
+Monitor for hypomagnesemia during prolonged therapy.
 Avoid abrupt cessation.
 Pre-existing renal disease.
 Hepatic impairment or severe renal impairment (GFR <10mL/min): not recommended.
 Asians with unknown CYP2C19 genotype or known to be poor metabolizers: not recommended.
 Elderly.
 Labor & delivery.
 Pregnancy (≥30 weeks gestation: avoid).
 Nursing mothers: not recommended.